866-295-4143, fbns@wayoflife.org

 It must be understood that a large percentage of Jews today are “secular.”
 They might observe a few Jewish traditions and rituals, but they have no belief in the divine inspiration of Scripture and no passion to know God and obey Him.

-What Israel is looking for is not God but peace.
 Golda Meir said, “There is nothing Israel wants so much as peace.
-There is nothing Israel needs so much as peace.”
+There is nothing Israel needs so much as peace” (My Life).

 Each year in celebration of Israel’s Independence Day, a poster is designed.
-These are displayed at the Ben Gurion Airport in Tel Aviv.
-Ten of them have had a peace theme.
+In 2010, these were displayed at the Ben-Gurion Airport in Tel Aviv.
+Ten of them had a peace theme.
 Many feature the white dove of peace.
-One says, “Peace and tranquility will I bring to the Land.”
-Another says, “Yearning for peace.”
+One said, “Peace and tranquility will I bring to the Land.”
+Another said, “Yearning for peace.”

-It is a simple matter to see how that the modern state of Israel will eagerly board the Antichrist’s peace train, and any protests will be swept away in the general and very wild euphoria.
+It is a simple matter to see how that the modern state of Israel will eagerly board the Antichrist’s peace train, and any protests will be swept away in the wild euphoria.

 - Receive these reports by email